Best Places to Visit in Delhi

 13. Jama Masjid: One of India’s Largest Mosques

-Built by Shah Jahan, Jama Masjid is an architectural marvel with stunning Mughal craftsmanship.
+Built by Shah Jahan, the Jama Masjid is an architectural marvel with stunning Mughal craftsmanship.
 It offers a breathtaking view of Old Delhi from its minarets.

 • Location: Chandni Chowk, Delhi